dfki-ric/pytransform3d/doc/source/rotations.rst

 Axis-Angle
 ----------

+.. plot:: ../../examples/plot_axis_angle.py

 Each rotation can be represented by a single rotation around one axis.

-.. plot:: ../../examples/plot_axis_angle.py
-    :include-source:

 The axis can be represented as a three-dimensional unit vector and the angle by a scalar: